Spamalot: Act II

 While the Lady of the Lake laments her lack of stage time ("Diva's Lament (What Ever Happened to My Part?)"), Sir Lancelot receives a letter of distress from someone who is being forced into an arranged marriage.
 He is very surprised to find that the supposed "damsel in distress" is actually an effeminate young man named Prince Herbert ("Where Are You?").
 Herbert asks Lancelot to help him escape.
 Herbert's music-hating father, the King of Swamp Castle, cuts the rope that Herbert is using to climb out of the window, and Herbert falls to his apparent death.
 Lancelot is a bit puzzled at the king's actions, but discovers that his squire Concorde saved Herbert at the last minute.
 When Herbert begins to explain, in song, how he was saved, the king charges at Herbert with a spear, preparing to kill him.
 Lancelot steps in to save Herbert, then gives a tearful, heartfelt speech to the king about sensitivity on Herbert's behalf.
 The king correctly guesses that Lancelot is homosexual, and Herbert helps Lancelot accept his sexuality in a disco number ("His Name Is Lancelot").

 Arthur begins to give up hope of ever putting on a Broadway musical and laments that he is alone, ignoring Patsy ("I'm All Alone").
-The Lady of the Lake appears and tells Arthur that he and the Knights have been in a Broadway musical all along (in some productions she also points out Patsy's presence, to which Arthur claims that he sees Patsy as family and thus does not always consider him a separate person).
-Patsy reveals he is half Jewish, but did not previously disclose this because Arthur is a Christian.
+The Lady of the Lake appears and tells Arthur that he and the Knights have been in a Broadway musical all along.
+(Note: In some productions she also points out Patsy's presence, to which Arthur claims that he sees Patsy as family and thus does not always consider him a separate person.)
 The Lady of the Lake tells Arthur that to end the musical, he must find the Grail and marry someone.
 Arthur proposes to the Lady of the Lake, and she happily accepts.
 They plan to marry after Arthur finds the Grail ("Twice in Every Show").